Test Overview

 Template FAQ

-Common questions about using and generating a lab Test Procedure.
+Common questions about downloading and generating a lab test procedure template.

-A: A lab Test Procedure is a structured document for testing procedure for [assay/test] with specimen requirements and qc protocols.
+A: A lab test procedure template is a structured document for testing procedure for [assay/test] with specimen requirements and qc protocols.